indenkun/arabic2kansuji/README.md

   - `{stringr}`
   - `{stats}`

-## Known Issue

-`arabic2kansuji_num`, `arabic2kansuji_call` and `arabic2kansuji_all` is
-that it represents a single number like this “1億2345万6789”, mixed Arabic numeral and kansuji do not convert well.

 ## Reference

 The code and sites we used to write this code.
 Thank you very much.